-- 1. Current COVID-19 guidelines given by the University of Illinois will be enforced during 4-H activities. - 1.
-There may be two age-divisions to this contest depending on number and ages of participants. - 2.
+- 1. There may be two age-divisions to this contest depending on number and ages of participants. - 2.
 Participants must be members of 4-H in Lee County and enrolled in livestock. - 3.
-Participants must be showing livestock at the Lee County 4-H Fair. - 4.
+Participants must be showing livestock at the Lee County 4-H Show. - 4.
 For Master Showmanship contest participants must show a steer or heifer, a market or breeding lamb, and a market hog or breeding gilt. - 5.
 Participants may own or borrow the above animals for use in this contest. - 6.
 Contest will be judged on participant's ability to show all species and their knowledge of the species. - 7.
 The winner of the Sr. division will advance to the Illinois Master Showmanship Contest to represent Lee County.
 In order to participate at State Fair all State rules must be followed.
 Judge may choose an alternate to participate if the winner is not able to participate at state. - 8.
 The state contest will be held at 7:30 p.m. on August 9 or 30 minutes following the conclusion of the beef cattle show in the Junior Livestock Barn at the Illinois State Fairgrounds in Springfield.
 Sheep and Swine portions will take place in the Open Swine Building.
 Participants are to check in with the MSC Coordinator any time between 3:00 and 6:00 p.m. in the Illinois Farm Bureau tent.
 If the participant is participating in another event during the check in time, please send a representative to check in on his or her behalf. - 9.
-Trophies may be presented to: Jr. Master Showmanship

-Sr. Master Showmanship
+Trophies may be presented to: Jr. Master Showmanship Sr. Master Showmanship